 Chronicle of the Department of Information Technology at the University of Esslingen

-The Department of Information Technology was founded in 1996 through the merger of the two departments of Communications Engineering and Computer Engineering.
+The Department of Computer Science and Engineering - formerly Department of Information Technology - was founded in 1996 through the merger of the two departments of Communications Engineering and Computer Engineering.
 The aim of this merger was the joint use of mutual strengths as well as the organizational understanding of a closely interlocked and successful cooperation between the two departments that had existed for decades before.

 Events in Annual Figures